 Lake cruises and a ride around town on a horse-drawn tram are two of the more relaxing ways to spend your time in Interlaken.
 There are plenty of opportunities to shop for Swiss souvenirs and sample the traditional cuisine, too.

-There are many things to do in Interlaken like enjoying excursions many nearby mountains.
-The Jungfraujoch, Schilthorn, Schynige Platte and Grindelwald-First are just a few mountains that can be visited by train, funicular or cable car from Interlaken.
+There are many things to do in Interlaken like enjoying excursions to many nearby mountains.
+The Jungfraujoch, Schilthorn, Schynige Platte, and Grindelwald-First are just a few mountains that can be visited by train, funicular, or cable car from Interlaken.

 TIP: If you plan on doing more than one mountain excursion, consider purchasing the Jungfrau Travel Pass as it can provide great savings.
 Book your Jungfraujoch round train trip tickets in advance.

 HOW TO REACH – Situated just an hour from Bern and around 90-minutes from Zurich, Interlaken can be easily reached by either car or train.

 THUN | Best Places to Visit in Switzerland Tour